Replication (computing): Database replication

+Database replication involves maintaining copies of the same data on multiple machines, typically implemented through three main approaches: single-leader, multi-leader, and leaderless replication.

+In single-leader (also called primary/replica) replication, one database instance is designated as the leader (primary), which handles all write operations.
+The leader logs these updates, which then propagate to replica nodes.
+Each replica acknowledges receipt of updates, enabling subsequent write operations.
+Replicas primarily serve read requests, though they may serve stale data due to replication lag – the delay in propagating changes from the leader.

-In multi-master replication, updates can be submitted to any database node, and then ripple through to other servers.
-This is often desired but introduces substantially increased costs and complexity which may make it impractical in some situations.
-The most common challenge that exists in multi-master replication is transactional conflict prevention or resolution.
+In multi-master replication (also called multi-leader), updates can be submitted to any database node, which then propagate to other servers.
+This approach is particularly beneficial in multi-data center deployments, where it enables local write processing while masking inter-data center network latency.
+However, it introduces substantially increased costs and complexity which may make it impractical in some situations.
+The most common challenge that exists in multi-master replication is transactional conflict prevention or resolution when concurrent modifications occur on different leader nodes.

 Most synchronous (or eager) replication solutions perform conflict prevention, while asynchronous (or lazy) solutions have to perform conflict resolution.
 For instance, if the same record is changed on two nodes simultaneously, an eager replication system would detect the conflict before confirming the commit and abort one of the transactions.
 A lazy replication system would allow both transactions to commit and run a conflict resolution during re-synchronization.

-The resolution of such a conflict may be based on a timestamp of the transaction, on the hierarchy of the origin nodes or on much more complex logic, which decides consistently across all nodes.

-Database replication becomes more complex when it scales up horizontally and vertically.
-Horizontal scale-up has more data replicas, while vertical scale-up has data replicas located at greater physical distances.
-Problems raised by horizontal scale-up can be alleviated by a multi-layer, multi-view access protocol.
-The early problems of vertical scale-up have largely been addressed by improving Internet reliability and performance.

-When data is replicated between database servers, so that the information remains consistent throughout the database system and users cannot tell or even know which server in the DBMS they are using, the system is said to exhibit replication transparency.
+Conflict resolution methods can include techniques like last-write-wins, application-specific logic, or merging concurrent updates.

 However, replication transparency can not always be achieved.
 When data is replicated in a database, they will be constrained by CAP theorem or PACELC theorem.
 In the NoSQL movement, data consistency is usually sacrificed in exchange for other more desired properties, such as availability (A), partition tolerance (P), etc. Various data consistency models have also been developed to serve as Service Level Agreement (SLA) between service providers and the users.

+There are several techniques for replicating data changes between nodes: